-When all is said and done, it is not difficult to understand why a great many Jews subscribe to the idea of a double covenant.
-For the "second" covenant does not really challenge their position.
-Nor is it very difficult to understand why liberal and radical Christian theologians support this view, when it is considered how these have reduced and transformed Jesus in relation to the New Testament.
-However, it is not only remarkable but nothing less than a contradiction in terms that this theory has gained advocates among evangelical Christians, which we are going to see some examples of below.
-Although most Jews state that they do not missionize and that they do not have a need to missionize among non-Jews, they have nevertheless, to a certain degree, succeeded in convincing many Christians that Jews have their own covenant with God, which for them makes belief in Jesus unnecessary.
-That is also a kind of "mission".
-Unlike some Jews who do not recognize the Christian church's right to missionize Jews, I for one fully recognize Jewish people's right to influence Christians and fight for the cause, the truth, they as Jews are convinced about.
+It is not difficult to understand why a great many Jews subscribe to the idea of a double covenant.
+The "second" covenant does not really challenge their position.
+Nor is it very difficult to understand why liberal and radical Christian theologians support this view, if one considers how these have reduced and transformed Jesus in relation to the New Testament.
+Still, this theory has gained advocates among evangelical Christians.
+Although most Jews state that they do not missionize and do not have a need to missionize among non-Jews, they have nevertheless, to a certain degree, succeeded in convincing many Christians that Jews have their own covenant with God, which for them makes belief in Jesus unnecessary.
+That is also a kind of "mission."
+Unlike some Jews who do not recognize the Christian Church's right to missionize Jews, I fully recognize the Jewish people's right to influence Christians and fight for the truth of which they, as Jews, are convinced.
 To fight for the "truth" with arguments is a human right.
-I am even impressed with the efficiency achieved by Jews, involved in the Jewish-Christian dialogue, when it comes to asserting that Jews have no need for faith in Jesus.
+I am even impressed with the efficiency achieved by Jews involved in the Jewish-Christian dialogue in asserting that Jews have no need for faith in Jesus.
 Seen against that background, it is no wonder that Jews, involved in this dialogue, urge Christians to give their testimony only within the framework of the Jewish-Christian dialogue.
 So far, what testimony there may have been within that framework has proved a relatively harmless affair for Jews.